husni1992/technical-assessment-husny/readme.md

 - Feel free to utilize any additional libraries or tools that may facilitate the implementation of the required features.
 - Regular commits and clear commit messages are appreciated for better collaboration and tracking of changes.
 - Reach out for any clarification or assistance needed during the assignment period.
 My email is [tomvanveen@visma.com](mailto:tomvanveen@visma.com).

+### Key factors to consider:
+- **Code Quality:** Ensure that the code is well-structured, readable, and follows best practices.
+- **Functionality:** Implement the required features accurately and ensure they work as expected.
+- **Maintainability:** Design the application in a way that makes it easy to maintain and extend in the future.
+- **User Experience:** Consider the user experience when designing the application and ensure it is intuitive and user-friendly.